I am a worrier.

 The next time you start to worry, take your worry and turn it into a prayer instead.
 Let it be a reminder to go to God in everything.
 Ask God for His help and guidance, and then thank Him for the things He is already doing and will do to work out the situation.
 I find that when I purposely choose a heart of gratitude, many of my worries quickly disappear.

 Joshua 1:8 tells us that we are to meditate on the word day and night, and there is no better time to remember God’s promises than when we are worried.

-Matters of the Heart: a 52-Week Scripture Memorization Challenge for Women is one great resource I love for memorizing and meditating on Scripture.
-Or you can simply get started with a few of these verses specifically about worry:
+Ready to start memorizing and meditating on Scripture?
+Simply get started with a few of these verses specifically about worry: